halujeff5/Bible_NLP/README.md

 # Bible_NLP
-Tried Natural Language Processing on the Bible
+Natural Language Processing and Sentiment analysis on the Bible